bionanotechie/Genome-Assembly-Bacterial/README.md

 |# N's per 100 kbp       |0          |26547.43     |25459.35   |22602.08   |20.48      |

 According to our requirements regarding n50 and contigs it would appear that the best assembly perfromed was via SPAdes.

+## Step 5: Read Alignment with Bowtie2
+Bowtie2 takes read sequences and aligns them with long reference sequences.
+Since this is de novo assembly you will take the data from the assemblies you have and align them back to the raw read data.

+MaSuRCA
+894184 reads; of these:
+894184 (100.00%) were unpaired; of these:
+125031 (13.98%) aligned 0 times
+748206 (83.67%) aligned exactly 1 time
+20947 (2.34%) aligned >1 times
+86.02% overall alignment rate

 <a name="long"></a>
 # Long Read Genome Assembly